milen-patel/cpu_tutorial/_parts/part08.md

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part8/images/Ripple_Carry_1.png" style="display: block; margin-left: auto; margin-right: auto;" />

-*Aside: As you can see in the above, we don't have our typical circuit with the gates.
+*Aside: As I just explained, we don't have our typical circuit with the gates.
 Usually when we build circuit diagrams, we try to simplify the circuit by using a schematic symbol.
 In this case, the box we have is used to represent a Full Adder instead of using the entire Full Adder circuit we built in Chapter 7 multiple times.
 However, you can see that this schematic symbol works in the same way as the circuit: we have 3 inputs (A, B, Carry-In) and 2 outputs (Sum and Carry-Out)*

 *Aside: You might have also seen a weird looking symbol going into the carry-in input (the dash).
 This symbol is just supposed to represent a grounded input meaning it sends an electrical signal of 0 or off.
-Don't worry about the carry-in input for the initial Full Adder of our Ripple Carry Adder circuit (we will get to this later).*
+Don't worry about the carry-in input for the initial Full Adder of our Ripple Carry Adder circuit (we will get to this later).
+We want to set the carry-in of our right-most adder to zero since we know when we add two numbers, there is never a carry over to account for when adding the right-most digits.*

 Notice in the example above how each corresponding bit in the same place value goes to the same full adder (so the bits A1 and B1 go to Full Adder #1 and the bits A2 and B2 go to Full Adder #2).
 Intuitively, this makes sense because we are adding bits which are in the same place value (as mentioned earlier).